tuanpp195/sunflower/README.md

 WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+Question: A project manager leads a software development project in a hybrid environment.
+During project planning, the project manager identified a risk where a technical resource for a critical path item may not be available when needed.
+One week before the resource is needed, the technical engineer had a personal emergency and had to take a leave.
+What should the project manager do next?
+A:Consult the risk register for an appropriate planned risk response and implement.Correct Answer B:Revise the project management plan and move the task to a time when the technical resource will be available.
+C:Review the business requirement with stakeholders and exclude the task assigned to the technical resource.
+D:Update the lessons learned report and the risk log to reflect that this risk has materialized.

+Question: A team has just adopted an agile approach.
+During daily standup meetings, the team expressed concerns about task delays.
+The project leader worked with the product owner to get clarity on the features.
+The project leader asked the team to fast-track all product features to ensure delivery.
+Sprints are being completed but with either fewer features or low quality.
+What should the project leader have done to ensure success?
+A:Asked the team to create an impediment log and keep it updated for use in the next sprint planning B:Directed teams to possible solutions that help in removing the impediments and contribute to a timely delivery C:Suggested to the team to add impediments as work items in the product backlog to be fixed in the next sprints D:Empowered the team to improve their processes, tools, and interactions to be more effective in delivery and removing impediments